 Don’t assume she made our list just because her father is a legend.
 She won the Top Alcohol Dragster during the 22nd annual NHRA Northwest Nationals in Washington during 2009.
 Then, in 2013, she became the first woman to qualify in the number one position during the O’Reilly Auto Parts Winternationals.

 In fact, in 2014, she took the lead of most wins by a female driver in the NHRA with her 100th win.
 Do you know who previously held that record?
 Courtney’s sister.
 You may also know Courtney from her family’s reality show on A&E, “Driving Force.”
+The Force family are a drag racing dynasty, and a force to be reckoned with.

 4. Marie-Claude Charmasson